Gringo Pricing And How To Avoid It

 I’ve known many examples of this over the years in Mexico, for example, where people fall in love with a piece of oceanfront property only to find out that it is ejido land.

 They knew enough to ask the question but then, when faced with a response they didn’t want to hear, they chose to ignore it.
-This happens with ejidoland in Mexico, coopertivo land in Nicaragua, and rights of possession property in Panama.
+This happens with ejido land in Mexico, cooperativo land in Nicaragua, and rights of possession property in Panama.
 People buy knowing they can’t get title because prices for this kind of “un-ownable” land can be a fraction the cost of comparable titled land.

 The price is so low, people sometimes think, that I’ll take the risk that the property could be taken from me at some point.